 For any X-rays you may need at the initial consultation.

 For any CT scans you may require once treatment has been accepted.
 Often these costs are refunded if you proceed with treatment.
 Please ask your dentist.

-It is impossible to predict a precise cost without meeting you but a single dental implant/tooth can be as little as £1500 and a full mouth rehabilitation of teeth attached to dental implants with an on-site anaesthetist, complex grafting procedures and same-day provisional teeth can represent a significant investment .
+It is impossible to predict a precise cost without meeting you but a single dental implant/tooth can be a few thousand pounds whereas a full mouth rehabilitation of teeth attached to dental implants with an on-site anaesthetist, complex grafting procedures and same-day provisional teeth can represent a significant investment .

 We are still very competitively priced compared to other dental clinics where implant treatment is usually more of a one-off, exotic or occasionally offered treatment.
 Both Nadim Safdar and James Kleiber limit their clinical work to dental implants.

 Mrs H was quoted about £1400 for a single implant/crown in Hungary.
 Added to the cost of the above would be flights and hotels/expenses.
 Treatment would require several visits.
 Importantly, if something went wrong….
 She would be in a very awkward position and would she really be applying to the Hungarian dental council or Hungarian courts for her money back?
 Additionally, would a British dentist advise her that the implant required removal and replacement at even greater cost?